These headaches can happen after a spinal tap procedure or spinal anesthesia, and usually don’t require treatment.

-During a spinal tap, a sample of cerebrospinal fluid is withdrawn from your spinal canal.
-During spinal anesthesia, medication is injected into your spinal canal to numb the nerves in the lower half of your body.
+During a spinal tap, a sample of cerebrospinal fluid is withdrawn from the spinal canal.
+During spinal anesthesia, medication is injected into the spinal canal to numb the nerves in the lower half of the body.
 If spinal fluid leaks through the tiny puncture site, you may develop a spinal headache.

-Most spinal headaches — also known as post-lumbar puncture headaches — resolve on their own with no treatment.
+Most spinal headaches — also known as post-dural puncture headaches — resolve on their own with no treatment.
 However, severe spinal headaches lasting 24 hours or more may need treatment.

 Spinal headache symptoms include: